 2) having constant fights about minor issues (because we don’t have adequate conflict management skills), so the real issues of disappointment, boredom, discomfort or resentment are never addressed.

-At this stage, the impulse to end the relationship can be powerful.
+At this second stage of intimacy, the impulse to end the relationship can be powerful.
 We rationalize this by thinking that we’re not “in love” any more.
 We tend not to ask whether there may be other reasons for our dissatisfaction.
 We forget that good relationships are made, not made to order according to our particular desires, like a pizza.
 They need constant tending, just like a garden.
 Our culture often accepts the “easy come, easy go” attitude of serial relationships, rather than an attitude of putting time and effort into carefully choosing our life partner, followed by creating and building something of value.
 If we leave too soon, the love that we desire may actually be available just past this challenge.

 In truth, there is no easy answer to the question “How do you know when to stay or when to quit while you’re ahead?”
 Naturally, there can be a time when it may be necessary to call it quits.
 If your partner has a problem with what Susan Heitler calls “the three A’s” – Addiction (to drugs or alcohol, or to a process like gambling, spending or risky behaviour ), Affairs (ongoing) and Anger (acting out, unmanaged mental health issues, blaming others), and they won’t address these issues responsibly, get smart and get out.
 I’d also like to add another A – Ambivalence, where your partner continually runs hot and cold and can’t commit to you or doesn’t follow through on their promises.